jakobhviid/k8s-examples/README.md

 ## The command line - practicalities

+To make it easier to navigate the CLI of docker, docker-compose and kubernetes, first make sure autocompletion works in your installation.

 - Install oh my zsh or equivalent.
 - Docker completion - <https://docs.docker.com/compose/completion/>
 - Do the same for kubernetes and make aliases! - <https://thorsten-hans.com/autocompletion-for-kubectl-and-aliases-using-oh-my-zsh>